Called to Order

 SEQR ACTION: TYPE II-20

-RESOLVED, on recommendation of the Budget and Capital Committee, That said proposed 2005-2006 operating budget in the amount of $25,815,965 of which the sponsoring community contribution is in the amount of $3,568,500 be and the same hereby is approved,
+RESOLVED, on recommendation of the Budget and Capital Committee, That the President of the College be and hereby is authorized:

 SEQR ACTION: TYPE II-20